Cyiatic/4bonds/README.md

 # 4bonds

 A while ago I was experimenting with the GameShark capabilities of the EverDrive X7.
 I wanted to do something cool with it, so I decided to bring another hoax to life.
-This time, I would thwart MGM and enable the four Bonds once more.
+This time, I would thwart MGM and make the four Bonds playable once more.

 ## Code